What challenges come with managing a global corporate strategy?

 The first thing to consider is how different technologies might be used to achieve these outcomes.
 Many companies that operate across different countries are using tools like cloud-based strategy software in order to create a consistent attitude to different business sections.

-By choosing a highly visual approach, organisations will also be sure they are presenting information in a format that users around the world can contribute to easily, helping to further break down the language barrier.
+By choosing a highly visual approach, organizations will also be sure they are presenting information in a format that users around the world can contribute to easily, helping to further break down the language barrier.

 While integrating a cloud-solution into your strategy is a good way to start, it is also worth thinking about broader cultural factors that might affect the implementation of company strategy.
-For example, some organisations may find it harder to engage employees with company strategy when it is coming from an overseas head office.
+For example, some organizations may find it harder to engage employees with company strategy when it is coming from an overseas head office.

 Overcoming these challenges will require a unique engagement strategy that is tailored to the variations across different aspects of your operation.